sbenyaminov/dotfiles/readme.md

 # Pull the repo into a new directory
 ```
-git clone into ~/dotfiles
+git clone repo in home directory ~

+# symlink to ~/.config for system use
 mkdir -p ~/.config

-# symlink to ~/.config for system use
 ln -s ~/dotfiles/nvim ~/.config/nvim
 ln -s ~/dotfiles/tmux ~/.config/tmux
 ln -s ~/dotfiles/wezterm ~/.config/wezterm
 ln -s ~/dotfiles/starship ~/.config/starship

-# symlink zshrc or copy/paste into your existing zshrc
+# source dotfiles zshrc in your ~/.zshrc or use ~/dotfiles/.zshrc as your main one via symlink
+source ~/dotfiles/.zshrc
 ln -s ~/dotfiles/.zshrc ~
 ```